Syslogine/docsy/userguide/content/en/docs/operating-systems/_index.md

 tags: ["centos", "debian", "kali linux", "linux", "red hat", "ubuntu", "windows"]
 categories: ["Operating Systems"]
 description: >
-  List of operating systems we have collected data of.
+  This page has the list of some operating systems that we have created tutorials for.
 ---

-This page has the list of some operating systems that we have created tutorials for.

 ## CentOS
 CentOS (/ˈsɛntɒs/, from Community Enterprise Operating System; also known as CentOS Linux) is a Linux distribution that provides a free and open-source community-supported computing platform, functionally compatible with its upstream source, Red Hat Enterprise Linux (RHEL).